Oceans

 Overview

-We take an integrated approach to our oceans, combining place-based conservation work to create Nature-Positive Seascapes with global scale Markets and Blue Finance initiatives.
+WWF takes an integrated approach to our oceans, combining place-based conservation work across Nature-Positive Seascapes with global scale Oceans Markets and Blue Finance initiatives.
 And under Oceans Futures we incubate, develop, and launch new innovative programs at the intersection of climate change, ocean health, and peace and security.
+All of these workstreams contribute to Nature Positive—the global goal to halt and reverse biodiversity loss by 2030.

 Our 2030 impact targets are audacious because the times call for it:

-Prosperity: protect billions in economic infrastructure through nature-based solutions
+• Prosperity: protect billions of dollars in economic infrastructure through nature-based solutions.

 Why It Matters